 NOTE: The high hematocrit (Hematocrits >60 or <15) may result faulty PT value.
 Hence the blood volume and volume of anticoagulant should be corrected when high hematocrit is present.
-For this the volume of anticoagulant is calculated using the given below formulae.
+For this the volume of anticoagulant is calculated using the given below formula.

 - Rodak’s Hematology 5th Edition, Elsevier.